emptist/gleam_yfinance/README.md

 - Check the [examples](#sample-usage-functions) for usage patterns
 - Review the [test suite](test/yfinance_test.gleam) for more examples
 - Open an issue on GitHub for bugs or feature requests

+**Issue**: HTTP 403 Forbidden errors
+- **Solution**: This may be due to geo-restrictions.
+You may need to use a proxy.
+Note that only **HTTP proxies** are supported (SOCKS proxies like Clash/V2Ray are not compatible with Erlang's httpc).

+**Issue**: Proxy configuration not working
+- **Solution**:
+  1. Verify you're using an HTTP proxy (not SOCKS)
+  2. Check that proxy server is running and accessible
+  3. Test with curl: `curl -x http://127.0.0.1:7890 https://query1.finance.yahoo.com/v8/finance/chart?symbol=AAPL`
+  4. If using a SOCKS proxy, consider running an HTTP-to-SOCKS converter or using a different HTTP library

+### HTTP Proxy vs SOCKS Proxy

+The library uses Erlang's `httpc` module for HTTP requests, which has the following limitations:

+- **Supported**: HTTP/HTTPS proxies
+- **Not Supported**: SOCKS proxies (SOCKS4, SOCKS5)

+Common proxy tools:
+- **HTTP Proxies**: Squid, Nginx, Apache, Privoxy
+- **SOCKS Proxies**: Clash, V2Ray, Shadowsocks, Tor

+If

+ need to:
+   1. Run an HTTP-to-SOCKS converter (e.g., Privoxy with `socks5t` forwarding)
+   2. Set up an HTTP proxy server that forwards to your SOCKS proxy
+   3. Consider using a different HTTP library that supports SOCKS proxies

+### Rate Limiting (HTTP 429)

+If you receive HTTP 429 errors, it means you've hit Yahoo Finance's rate limit.
+The library includes automatic retry with exponential backoff, but you should:

+1. **Wait a few minutes** before trying again
+2. **Reduce the number of requests** - fetch fewer symbols at a time
+3. **Use larger intervals** - use daily data instead of hourly when possible
+4. **Implement caching** - store fetched data locally to avoid repeated requests

+The examples in [`dev/examples.gleam`](dev/examples.gleam) have been updated to fetch fewer symbols to help avoid rate limiting.